wavefrontHQ/docs/pages/doc/dashboards_variables.md

 A *simple dashboard variable* maps a single variable to a single value.
 When you create a dashboard variable, by default the Variable Type is set to **Simple**.

 Enter a variable name (case sensitive) and label.
 We suggest keeping the variable name short.
 For simple dashboard variables, enter the string of text that you'd like to replace the dashboard variable with in a ts() query when it's executed.
-Click Accept.
+Click **Accept**.

 To create a simple dashboard variable that represents a metric name, the text is set to the metric name "requests.latency".